dimitri-nicolo/calico/v2.0/getting-started/mesos/tutorials/policy/universal-containerizer.md

 no_canonical: true
 ---

-This document will demonstrate how to manipulate policy for {{site.prodname}} using [Policies]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy).
+This document will demonstrate how to manipulate policy for {{site.tseeprodname}} using [Policies]({{site.baseurl}}/{{page.version}}/reference/calicoctl/resources/networkpolicy).
 Specifically, we will:

 - Set labels on our workload at launch